jbnunn/TwitchRobot/README.md

 Now that ROS is setup on your Raspberry Pi, [follow the instructions to install the code to control the robot](./Part3-RobotCode.md).

-## Lambda
+## Create AWS Lambda function code

 **Estimated Time: < 30 minutes**

 Follow [the instructions to create an AWS Lambda function](./Part4-Lambda.md).
-The Lambda function will receive voice commands from your Echo device, and send messages to the Create 2 robot.
+The Lambda function will receive voice commands from your Echo device (via an Alexa Skills Kit skill), and pass those messages on to the Create 2 robot.

-## Alexa SKills Kit
+## Alexa Skills Kit (ASK)

-TBD
+**Estimated Time: 10 minutes**

+You'll need an [Alexa Skills Kit] skill to send voice commands from an Echo device to your robot (via AWS Lambda).
+[Follow the instructions](./Part5-ASK.md) to create an ASK skill.

-## Connect to and Drive the Robot
+## Connect to and drive the Create 2 robot

 TBD